christopherdebeer/Hub.js/README.md

 		func: function(value) {}
 	})

-Other methods, used internall
+Other methods, used internally
 ---------------------------------

-These methods are primarily for internal use, but are exposed if one wanted to use them I've documented their, behaviour below.
+These methods are primarily for internal use, but are exposed if one wanted to use them I've documented their behaviour below.

 **newItem()**